 Migration and Mobility

-Migration and mobility have become central themes for how societies understand themselves.
-The question of what distinguishes ‘migration’ from ‘flight’ and ‘mobility,’ and which people are categorized as ‘wanted’ or ‘unwanted’ or as ‘foreign’ or ‘belonging,’ has been the subject of fierce debates, especially in contemporary history.
-At issue was and is the question of which criteria establish belonging, inclusion, and exclusion, and thus what should constitute European societies at their core.
+Migration and mobility have become central topics in the creation of social identity.
+The question of what distinguishes ‘migration’ from ‘flight’ or ‘mobility,’ and which people are categorized as ‘desirable’ or ‘undesirable’ or as ‘foreign’ or ‘belonging,’ has been (and still is) the subject of fierce debates.
+The controversies in history have mostly revolved around the criteria of belonging, the practices of inclusion and exclusion, and thus the question of what should constitute European societies at their core.

-This field of research asks which parameters have shaped how societies and politicians deal with, understand, and practice migration in contemporary history.
-We focus on processes of ethnicization and discrimination against people and groups as the ‘migrant Other,’ on their identification, categorization, and exclusion, on the forms and scope of migrant agency, on the infrastructural embeddedness of migration, and on how these attributions and practices have changed over time.
-These projects apply methodologies from the fields of social and conceptual history and the history of knowledge.
+This field of research asks which parameters shaped the understanding, practice and social treatment of migration in Europe in the twentieth century.
+We focus on the identification and categorization of people as the ‘migrant other,’ on processes of ethnicization and discrimination, on the forms and scope of migrant agency, on the infrastructural character of migration regimes, and on how attributions, practices and infrastructures have changed over time.
+Methodologically, the projects work with praxeological, social, knowledge and conceptual history approaches.

 Projekte